A Gluten-Free Thanksgiving

 Guide to Staying Safe

-- Turkey Stuffing: Stuffing the turkey with gluten-containing bread will more than likely contaminate the turkey itself making it unsafe to eat if you are celiac or have a gluten disorder.
+Stuffing the turkey with gluten-containing bread will contaminate the turkey itself making it unsafe to eat if you are celiac or have a gluten disorder.
 Instead, make your stuffing using gluten-free bread or in a separate dish to ensure no cross-contamination occurs.

 If you’re wondering what alcohol is safe to sip, here are some tips to ensure your festive drink(s) are safe.